Have you ever wondered if onions, that are rich in antioxidants and vitamin C, are okay for pigs?

 What are some healthier onion alternatives?

-Tomatoes, strawberries, green peppers, blueberries, and pellets are healthier and safer treats for pigs.
+Tomatoes, grapes, oranges, strawberries, green peppers, blueberries, and pellets are healthier and safer treats for pigs.
 And frankly, All these above-mentioned options are rich in vitamin C.

 Everything you need to know about onion toxicity in pigs

 The signs of onion toxicity in pigs

 The signs of toxicity start appearing within a few hours of onion consumption.
 The common noticeable signs are vomiting, difficulty in breathing, diarrhea, bluish gums, and increased heart rate.
 These signs and animals confirmed by a colorado state university.

 In the case of early detection, can onion toxicity be cured?